-On November 22, Frazee called Kenney and told her he needed help cleaning up a mess in Colorado, according to Slater.
+On November 22, Frazee called Kenney to say he needed her help cleaning up a mess in Colorado, according to Slater.

-She drove overnight to Colorado, bringing cleaning equipment with her.
-She picked up a key at Frazee’s home and opened the door at Berreth’s townhouse to what she described as a “horrific” scene, Slater testified.
+The next day, she drove overnight to Colorado, bringing with her latex gloves, a white cleaning suit, booties, bleach, two trash bags and a hairnet, according to the agent’s testimony.
+She picked up a key at Frazee’s home and opened the door at Berreth’s townhouse to what she described a “horrific” scene, Slater testified.
 She spent hours cleaning, discarding blood-stained toys and other items.